mlcommons/croissant/docs/croissant-spec-draft.md

 ### Field

-A `Field` is part of a `RecordSet`.
-It may represent a column of a table, or a nested data structure.
+A `Field` represents one or more properties of a `RecordSet`, such as a column of a table, Exif data, or a nested data structure.

 `Field` is a subclass of [sc:Intangible](https://schema.org/Intangible).
 It defines the following additional properties: